 The first window of the ACT!
 Scheduler Wizard opens up.
 Like many of the other setup tasks, ACT! happily steps you through the process.
 All you have to do is fill in the name and location of your database, user name, and password.
 Don't forget to click Next to continue.

 3. Select the task you want to schedule and then click Finish.

-This step is pretty much of a no-brainer - you have a choice of scheduling a backup.
+This step is pretty much a no-brainer - you have a choice of scheduling a backup, performing maintenance, or synchronizing Outlook activities.